 yellow light

 Monitor Yellow LED

 red light

-Monitor Red LED

-Contactor Generator Select -

-IO Board 1 IOExpansion 1 Relay 7
+Contactor Generator Select IO Board 1 IOExpansion 1 Relay 7

-Contactor Grid Select

-IO Board 1 IOExpansion 4 Relay 8
+Contactor Grid Select IO Board 1 IOExpansion 4 Relay 8

-2 Click on the Test button

 2. Click on the Test button.

+2. Click of the rest button.

 Important: whatever is configured to run from the relay, such as an air conditioner, a generator turn on or similar is activated by this test.
 Related LEDs/buzzer functions of the energy manager are also activated.
 NOTE: the test runs for 60 seconds.